 Solar Energy Brings Benefits All Year

 You may be wondering what happens to the value of your panels when the sun goes down.
 Solar energy isn’t just available to you during daylight hours.
-If you are generating more electricity than you can use during sunny days, it’s possible to use net metering to “bank” your unused energy as it’s generated and draw on the balance later as needed.
-In states like North Carolina there’s also the option of selling Solar Renewable Energy Credits (SRECs) back to the utility, turning your steel roofs into money-making machines that bring in revenue every time the sun shines.
+If you generate more electricity than you can use during sunny days, it’s possible to use net metering to “bank” your unused energy as it’s generated and draw on the balance later as needed.
+In states like North Carolina, there’s also the option of selling Solar Renewable Energy Credits (SRECs) back to the utility, turning your steel roofs into money-making machines that bring in revenue every time the sun shines.

 Whether you have a new construction project in mind or want to retrofit a building with a steel roof and solar panels, give our team a call today.
 Let’s look at your options and find the one with the sunniest outcome for your budget!